Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Discussion and conclusions

 \section{Discussion and conclusions}

-In this research, we have proposed the Locally Stationary Convolution Model and used it to regularize the observation-update (analysis) step of the ensemble Kalman filter.
+This research aims to enhance the ensemble Kalman filter by introducing a spatial model at the analysis (observation update) step.
+The idea is to abandon the use of sample covariances, which are notoriously noisy in high-dimensional problems.
+Instead, we propose to build a non-parametric, non-stationary spatial model, constrain it to reduce its number of degrees of freedom, and estimate it directly from the prior ensemble.
+The estimated model is then used to specify prior covariances in the analysis.

-The spatial model is formulated (on the sphere and the circle) for the underlying forecast-error random field rather than for its spatial covariances, which guarantees that the implied covariance matrices are positive definite.
+The model is formulated (on the sphere and the circle, but can be extended to other domains) for the underlying forecast-error random field rather than for its spatial covariances, which guarantees that the implied covariance matrices are positive definite.
 The model is non-stationary in space, which can be essential for real-world (\eg geoscientific) applications, and non-parametric, which has the potential of producing more diverse shapes of spatial correlations compared to those produced by parametric models.
-The spatial model is formulated as a process convolution model.
-The spatially varying convolution kernel $u(x,\rho)$ is constrained to reduce the effective number of degrees of freedom and regularize the estimation task.
+The spatial model is formulated as a Gaussian process convolution model.
+The spatially varying convolution kernel $u(x,\rho)$ is {\em constrained} to reduce the effective number of degrees of freedom and regularize the estimation task.

-One essential regularizing constraint is local stationarity.
-It means that the random field (process) in question can be approximated by a stationary process locally in space.
-The non-trivial local stationarity takes place whenever the typical length scale of the process is significantly less than a {\em non-stationarity length scale}, the scale on which the local structure of the process varies in space.
-In other words, the convolution kernel $u(x,\rho)$ changes rapidly with the distance $\rho$ but slowly with the location $x$.
+One fundamental regularizing constraint is local stationarity, hence the name, the Locally Stationary Convolution Model.
+Local stationarity means that the random field (process) in question can be approximated by a stationary process locally in space.
+Local stationarity takes place whenever the typical length scale of the process is significantly less than a {\em non-stationarity length scale}, the scale on which the local structure of the process varies in space.
+In other words, whenever the convolution kernel $u(x,\rho)$ changes slowly with location ($x$) compared with its change as a function of distance ($\rho$).
+The stationary process-convolution model is a special case of our non-stationary model.